pbierkortte/AI-Prompt-Toolkit/tools/llm_contextual_summary.md

    A: It works best with AI models capable of recalling and reflecting on long, multi-turn conversations.

 3. **Q: Why isn't the prompt more specific or structured?**
-   A: The casual, open-ended phrasing is intentional.
+   A: The prompt embeds its reasoning in natural flow rather than explicit directives.
 Over-directing the AI can kill organic synthesis and unexpected connections.
-Sometimes the best insights emerge from unstructured reflection.
+Sometimes the best insights emerge when you forget where you started.

 4. **Q: When should I use this tool?**
    A: After complex discussions, when you want a checkpoint, or when you're curious about the AI's broader synthesis of the conversation.